Swedish military uniforms: m/1906

-The m/1906 consisted of a jacket, trousers, greatcoat and a tricorne hat; All in gray except for blue trouser stripes on each side.
-Both the jacket and greatcoat lacked shoulder straps and had decorative chevron above the sleeves along with branch insignia on the right arm.
+The m/1906 consisted of a jacket, trousers, a greatcoat, and a tricorne hat; All in gray except for blue trouser stripes on each side.
+Both the jacket and greatcoat lacked shoulder straps and had decorative chevrons above the sleeves along with branch insignia on the right arm.

 m/1910

 The m/1910 was the finalized version of the previous uniform, with minor modifications present.
 The most notable changes were the addition of shoulder straps, removal of branch insignia on the arm and removal of chevrons from greatcoats.
 For winter the white m/1909 hat and m/1913 coat were introduced.

 m/1923

-After the first world war the new m/1923 uniform was developed, the tricorne was replaced with a new peaked cap and the uniform now had high standing collars and no longer had blue shoulder straps or chevrons.
+After the First World War the new m/1923 uniform was developed, the tricorne was replaced with a new peaked cap and the uniform now had high standing collars and no longer had blue shoulder straps or chevrons.

 m/1939

 After the outbreak of the second world war the m/1939 was introduced with a turn down collar instead of the previous high collar designs.
 Furthermore, m/1940 white ski jacket and trousers were introduced.